ome/ngff/rfc/1/index.md

 listed, the specification will be considered "adopted".
 The adopted specification will be slotted into a release version by the **Editors** and the **Authors** are encouraged to be involved in that release.

+>  📂 Two released implementations required for being adopted.

+### Decision-making

+Unless otherwise specified in the text, the following considerations are taken into account when making decisions regarding RFCs:

+ * **Prefer working examples**: whether an implementation of an RFC or a failing test which exposes an issue in a proposal, working examples will tend to carry more weight in decision making.
+ * **technical expertise**: all other considerations being equal, feedback from stakeholders with more technical expertise in a matter under consideration will tend to carry more weight in decision making.

 ## Drawbacks, risks, alternatives, and unknowns